Last Updated on 14 January 2026 by Cycloscope

 The top of the top tube is another underrated storage space that doesn’t get in the way of riding.
 A slick top-tube bag is a great place to store stuff, very accessible and comfortable to reach.

-The whole concept of bikepacking stands for using all the free corners of space on your bike for storage, without compromising aerodynamics and stability.
+The whole concept of bikepacking involves using all the available space on your bike for storage, without compromising aerodynamics or stability.
 A top tube bikepacking bag is a great addition to a bikepacking bag kit.
 A top tube pack occupies the space just behind the head tube and is secured by 2 or 3 Velcro straps (or bolts).

-Thanks to a teardrop shape reminiscent of 1970s dirt bikes, we often hear top tube bags referred to as ‘gas tanks’.
+Thanks to a teardrop shape reminiscent of 1970s dirt bikes, top tube bags are often referred to as ‘gas tanks’.
 It’s worth noting, however, that Revelate Designs coined and trademarked the name.

 While the fabric of most top tube bags is waterproof, water does enter through seams when exposed to sustained rain, due to the stitching process used to assemble the product.
 Thus, we recommend using an internal dry bag for contents that must remain 100% dry.